Actively Recruiting

 • Adults aged 25 to 65 years

-• Severe substance use disorder diagnosed by DSM-5 criteria using SCID-5
+• Severe substance use disorder diagnosed by Structured Clinical Interview for DSM-5 (SCID-5)

-• Treatment resistant with failure to respond to at least two evidence-based treatments in the last 3 years
+• Treatment-resistant after trying two or more evidence-based treatments in the past 3 years

-• Able to follow the study visit schedule and timeline
+• Able to follow study visit schedule and timelines

 • Have stable housing and reliable transportation